-Besides treatment, doctors use hormone therapy for cancer in a few other ways:
+Besides treatment, doctors use hormone therapy for some types of cancer in a few other ways:

 - It can help keep you from getting cancer.
 Some women with higher chances for breast cancer might choose to use hormone therapy to lower their odds.

 - It can control the growth and spread of cancer.